pylint-dev/pylint/doc/development_guide/contributor_guide/contribute.rst

 - Send a pull request from GitHub (see `About pull requests`_ for more insight about this topic).

-- Write comprehensive commit messages and/or a good description on what the PR does.
+- Write comprehensive commit messages and/or a good description of what the PR does.
   Relate your change to an issue in the tracker if such an issue exists (see `Closing issues via commit messages`_ of the GitHub documentation for more information on this)

 - Keep the change small, separate the consensual changes from the opinionated one.

-  * Don't hesitate to open multiple PR if the change requires it.
-If your review is so big it require to actually plan and allocate time to review, it's very likely that it's going to go stale.
+  * Don't hesitate to open multiple PRs if the change requires it.
+If your review is so big it requires to actually plan and allocate time to review, it's more likely that it's going to go stale.
   * Maintainers might have multiple 5 to 10 minutes review windows per day, Say while waiting for their teapot to boil, or for their partner to recover from their hilarious nerdy joke,